Killing of Kirill Denyakin: Shooting

-On the afternoon of his death, Denyakin went to the apartment of another friend, Aileen Putnam, to pick up his laundry.
+On the afternoon he was killed, Denyakin went to the apartment of another friend, Aileen Putnam, to pick up his laundry.
 While at his friend's home, he consumed four or five screwdriver cocktails.
 According to a report in The Virginian-Pilot, Putnam became concerned by Denyakin's behavior and texted her boyfriend, who came to her apartment at around 7 PM and told Denyakin to go home and sober up.
 Denyakin was still intoxicated when he arrived at the Wilsons' apartment at roughly 9 PM; after an argument with Natalya, who had previously told Denyakin that she did not like seeing him drunk around her baby, Natalya left the apartment and went to the restaurant where her husband Maurice worked.
 She found Maurice and his friend there and asked them to come home and deal with the situation; the two men carried Denyakin outside, took away his keys, and set him on the stoop to sober up, but Maurice had to return to work, leaving Natalya alone.

 Denyakin awoke roughly an hour later and began pounding on the door.
 Natalya became alarmed and asked her neighbor to call 9-1-1.
 During the call, the neighbor suggested that Denyakin was "a stranger".
 The dispatcher thus announced the incident as a burglary in progress.
 Officer Rankin was nearby dealing with a homeless man and at 10:10 PM stated to the dispatcher that he would respond to the more serious "in progress" call.

 According to Rankin and other police sources, Rankin arrived at the Green Street apartment at 10:12 PM and found Denyakin standing at the same door of the building where a break-in had been reported.
 Rankin gave Denyakin verbal commands to turn around, but Denyakin was unresponsive to these commands, and placed his hands "at the midsection of his body, in the waistband area", before charging at Rankin, who fired his weapon "in an effort to stop the threat".
 There were no witnesses to the shooting, and because officer Rankin had not synchronized his belt microphone with the dashcam in his police car that night, there was no audio or video recording of the events.
 The Virginian-Pilot, however, later reported that Natalya had heard officer Rankin order Denyakin to "get down" three times before gunfire erupted.
 Less than two minutes had elapsed between Rankin's arrival on the scene and the shooting.

 A second officer arrived at the scene soon after, finding the glass in the front door shattered and Denyakin on the ground.
 Denyakin was dead by the time paramedics arrived.
 An autopsy confirmed that he had 11 bullet wounds in his chest, left shoulder, right upper arm, left thigh, right flank, hip, right wrist, and left hand, and a blood alcohol content of 0.28%.